Skip to main content

 With Paligo, you can add and manage all of the images that you need to use in your technical communication.
 This includes images in the source language and also images for your translations.

-Paligo supports a wide range of image file formats, including:
+Paligo supports a wide range of image formats, including:

 • gif and animated gif